-Some recent research may help us find ways to use our kids’ sensory processing difficulties to our advantage and help them eat a wider variety of foods.
+Some recent research may help us find ways to use our kids’ sensory processing difficulties to help them eat a wider variety of foods.

 Children with autism and Asperger’s may often refuse food because of a concern with any or all of the following sensory inputs: